Marisol Escobar: Mimicry as a feminist tactic

 Marisol mimicked the role of femininity in her sculptural grouping Women and Dog, which she produced between 1963 and 1964.
 This work, among others, represented a satiric critical response on the guises of fabricated femininity by deliberately assuming the role of "femininity" in order to change its oppressive nature.
 Three women, a little girl, and a dog are presented as objects on display, relishing their social status with confidence under the gaze of the public.
 The women are sculpted as calculated and "civilized" in their manner, monitoring both themselves and those around them.
 Two of women even have several cast faces, surveying the scene and following the subject's trajectory in full motion.
 Their stiff persona is embodied from within the wooden construction.

 The sculptural practice of Marisol simultaneously distanced herself from her subject, while also reintroducing the artist's presence through a range of self-portraiture found in every sculpture.
 Unlike the majority of Pop artists, Marisol included her own presence within the critique she produced.
 She used her body as a reference for a range of drawings, paintings, photographs, and casts.
 This strategy was employed as a self-critique, but also identified herself clearly as a woman who faced prejudices within the current circumstances.
 As Luce Irigaray noted in her book This Sex Which is Not One, "to play with mimesis is thus, for a woman, to try to recover the place of her exploitation by discourse, without allowing herself to be simply reduced to it.
 It means to resubmit herself … to ideas about herself, that are elaborated in/by amasculine logic, but so as to make visible, by an effect of playful repetition what was supposed to remain invisible".

-Like many other pop artists, Marisol cropped, enlarged, reframed, and replicated her subject matter from contemporary life in order to focus on their discontinuities.
+Like many other pop artists, Marisol cropped, enlarged, reframed, and replicated her subject matter from contemporary pop culture and everyday life in order to focus on their discontinuities.
 Paying attention to specific aspects of an image and/or the ideas outside of their original context, allowed for a thorough understanding of messages meant to be transparent.
 Through her mimetic approach, the notion of a 'woman' was broken down into individual signifiers in order to visually reassemble the irregularities of the representational parts.
 By producing these symbols through conflicting materials, she disassociated "woman" as an obvious entity and presented her rather as a product of a series of symbolic parts.